Humpty1944/Devops-terraform/README.md

 # Task description

-Create Kubernetes setup for Yandex Cloud that supports:
+Create Terraform setup for Yandex Cloud that supports:

-- StatefulSet for database
+- managed DB instance for cloud
-- feeding database from SQL script (you can watch how to execute SQL scripts inside the container on start)
+- feeding database from SQL script
- - Deployment and service for Web.
-Try to do scaled deployment
+- provisioning server with tools for running server